 The City of Pella hired the team from Snyder & Associates to develop a comprehensive master plan for the park improvements that would complement the City’s distinct Dutch aesthetic while incorporating the necessary amenities for inclusive play.
 Our team also worked with custom building designers from Romtec to create a specialized restroom building to match the town’s theme.

 Importance of Inclusive Play for All Children

 Inclusive playgrounds feature a variety of environments where children can engage at their own pace and sensory input level.
-They’re also welcoming to parents and caregivers, many of which may have a disability, as well.
+They’re also welcoming to parents and caregivers, many of whom may have a disability, as well.

 Multi-Phase Plan Allows for Staged Building Process

-Our multi-phase park improvement plan took advantage of the available open space in Kiwanis Park to create a new parking area, and inclusive playground structures, along with an eight-foot-wide trail and sidewalk network to provide direct access to the play areas.
+Our multi-phase park improvement plan took advantage of the available open space in Kiwanis Park to create a new parking area, inclusive playground structures, and an eight-foot-wide trail and sidewalk network to provide direct access to the play areas.
 The addition of interactive playground equipment, accessible restroom building, and sensory play equipment were the main pieces constructed for the project’s first construction phase.
 Because Kiwanis Park was already home to an open shelter house, tennis and pickleball courts, and a basketball court, the new play area fit seamlessly with the park’s recreational styling.

 The Romtec-supplied restroom building is a unique and attractive structure that stands out in the park yet fits well with the park’s design.
 The building is composed of two shades of tan and grey blocks arranged in a pattern that continues onto the faux chimney stacks and provides a distinct and uniform appearance.
 In addition, decorative shutters installed on the face of the building frame the drinking fountains and continue the Dutch theme.
 The structure also contains a large mechanical room with ample space to access plumbing and accommodate equipment storage.